nehaburug/Cyclistic_Case_Study.Google_Data_Analytics/README.md

 Description of data source used:
 Data source: [Index of bucket "divvy-tripdata".](https://divvy-tripdata.s3.amazonaws.com/index.html) The data that has been used for analysis is from January to April of 2021.
+The link to my processing and analysing of the data is a follows. https://drive.google.com/drive/folders/1NQ2CV2Lz7eMj1StzyJhWcy65BIUsOeGr?usp=sharing

 Licence: The data has been made available by Motivate International Inc. under the licence [Data License Agreement | Divvy Bikes.
 ](https://divvybikes.com/data-license-agreement)